BirdLogics/sb3topy/docs/supported_blocks.md

 If a block is missing from this list, or if a block has an incorrect behavior which is not documented here, please open an issue.

+Extensions which are not yet supported are not on this list.

 ## Motion

 All motion blocks are fully supported.